Pedro-Mendes/teacherClassOptimization/README.md

 * It is possible that someone doesn't get a class
 * A class is composed by 2 teachers plus assistants
 * Assistants should be equally distributed in the classes
+* Each person selected will work at least once a week
+* Also note that the availability of the teachers and assistants will define the subject taught that specific day

 ## Extra information

+* The classes are given from 19h15 through 20h30 and 21h through 22h30
+* The classes are given from monday through thursday
+* The classes are divided between theory and exercises classes
+* The theory classes don't need assistants

+## Example

+* Work in progress...